Bredon Homology of Partition Complexes: Approximations controlled by smaller collections

 \end{lemma}

-\begin{proof} It is only necessary to check that for each subgroup $H\in\Ccal\cup\Dcal$, the indicated diagram becomes an ordinary homotopy pushout diagram upon taking $H$-fixed points, which is clear.
-(Note that the spaces on the left have empty $H$-fixed sets for $H\in\Ccal$.) \end{proof}
+\begin{proof} It is only necessary to check that for each subgroup $H\in\Ccal$, the indicated diagram becomes an ordinary homotopy pushout diagram upon taking $H$-fixed points, which is clear.
+(Note that the spaces on the left have empty $H$-fixed sets for $H\in\Ccal\setminus \Dcal$, because $\Dcal$ is initial.) \end{proof}